Lightning-AI/pytorch-lightning/docs/source/weights_loading.rst

 Checkpoint loading
 ******************

-To load a model along with its weights, biases and `module_arguments` use the following method:
+To load a model along with its weights, biases and hyperparameters use the following method:

 .. code-block:: python